dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 Validation runs when the options instance is created.
 An options instance is guaranteed to pass validation the first time it's accessed.

 > [!IMPORTANT]
-> Options validation doesn't guard against options modifications after the options instance created.
+> Options validation doesn't guard against options modifications after the options instance is created.
 For example, `IOptionsSnapshot` options are created and validated once per request when the options are first accessed.
-The `IOptionsSnapshot` options aren't validated again on subsequent access attempts *on the same request*.
+The `IOptionsSnapshot` options aren't validated again on subsequent access attempts *for the same request*.

 The `Validate` method accepts a `Func<TOptions, bool>`.
 To fully customize validation, implement `IValidateOptions<TOptions>`, which allows: